DomiKamu/OhmerPrems/README.md

 To become *OhmerPrems* member, simply send me **12 euros**.
 If required, please convert your local currency first, to fit with 12 (or more) euros (otherwise your payment will not be accepted and refurbished) via [my "PayPal.Me" (Dominique CAMUS @DominiqueCAMUS - BARJAC)](https://www.paypal.com/paypalme/DominiqueCAMUS).

 **Very important: don't forget to indicate:**
-- your first and last name (personal name, not company or nickname).
+- your first and last name (personal name, not company name or nickname).
-- your valid email address (required to send your personal license key & instructions).
+- your  email address used to access to VCV Library (required to send your personal license key, instructions, and possible future communications about updates).
 Your email address stays private!
-- also in the message, please specify **OhmerPrems member**, or something similar, to avoid possible confusion.
+- also in the body of the message, please specify **OhmerPrems member**, or something similar, to avoid possible confusion.
 Thank you in advance!

-New subscription requires 24 hours max. after PayPal confirmation. **Incomplete/not regular fee informations or/and payment less than 12 euros equivalent will be refurbished**.
+New subscription requires 24 hours max. (generally less) after PayPal confirmation. **Incomplete/not regular fee informations or/and payment less than 12 euros equivalent will be refurbished**.
 Thank you for your understanding.

 ----